plone/plone.distribution/docs/usage/package-structure.md

 Folder containing content and settings to be imported if the user selects `setup_content` during site creation.

-#### `content/items`
+#### `content/content`

-Sub-folder with JSON files representing the content to be imported during site creation.
-Each JSON file represent one content item, including the site root.
+Contains data representing each content item to be imported during site creation.
+For each content item, there is a subfolder named with the item's UID, containing data.json as well as any blobs used by the item.

-References to image and file blobs in each file would point to `content/blobs`.

-#### `content/blobs`

-Sub-folder with blob files used during content creation.

 #### `content/discussion.json`

 Contains comments on content items.

-#### `content/ordering.json`

-Contains ordering information, in folderish items, of content items.

 #### `content/redirects.json`

 Contains information about redirects to be created.

 #### `content/relations.json`